alizazahid11/alizazahid11/README.md

 <p align="center"><h1>About Me</h1></p>
 <p align="left">
   <img align="right" alt="coding" width="300px" src="https://cdn.dribbble.com/users/974028/screenshots/16485112/media/78ff1807a5abed2e95c467f0f0c116ca.gif" />
   Hello!
 I'm a passionate and experienced MERN Stack developer with a solid foundation in full-stack development.
-I thrive on crafting robust web applications that leverage MongoDB, Express.js, React, and Node.js to deliver seamless user experiences.
-My journey into the realm of artificial intelligence and machine learning has ignited a deep interest in leveraging data-driven insights to innovate and solve complex challenges.
-I am committed to continuously expanding my skills and exploring new technologies to stay at the forefront of the ever-evolving tech landscape.
-I'm currently diving into data science, and my interest is in AI too.
+I thrive on crafting robust web applications using MongoDB, Express.js, React, and Node.js to deliver seamless user experiences.
+My journey into artificial intelligence and machine learning has ignited a deep interest in leveraging data-driven insights to innovate and solve complex challenges.
+I'm currently diving into data science and am committed to continuously expanding my skills and exploring new technologies to stay at the forefront of the ever-evolving tech landscape.

 </p>

 - 🌱 I’m currently learning **Data science with Python**